Boys Development Squads

 - Away matches are typically played against clubs like Brighton, East Bentleigh, Hampton and Sandringham where travel times are typically 15 mins.
 Occasionally there might be a 30 to 40-minute journey to play against a team on the Peninsular or in Casey, but these might only be two or three times per season.

 The training schedule is set by the coach.
-Training for graded or social U8-U12 boys teams is either once or twice per week usually from 6pm till 7pm on Monday to Friday nights.
+Training for graded or ungraded U8-U12 boys teams is either once or twice per week usually from 6pm till 7pm on Monday to Friday nights.
 In-Season* training runs from late March through till late August.

 *Pre-season training starts in late February or March and often occurs on different nights to In-Season training.
 This is due to limited ground availability.
 From late January, click here to see more details on Training Times